Killer whale who grieved for 17 days carrying her dead calf is pregnant again

 "Studies by our colleagues at the University of Washington have shown that these reproductive failures are linked to nutrition and access to their Chinook salmon prey," the online release said.
 "So, we hope folks on the water can give the Southern Residents plenty of space to forage at this important time."

-Space for these orcas to feed is crucial since the Southern Resident orca population is at a low of 73, according to the Center for Whale Research.
+Space for these orcas to feed is crucial since the Southern Resident population is at a low of 73, according to the Center for Whale Research.

 SR3 shared photos online of J35 and L72, another pregnant orca.
-The aerial images of both orcas show their body sizes in September, when they were several months into their pregnancies and recently in July, with an increased width mid body, revealing that they're in their final stages.
+The aerial images of both orcas show their body sizes in September, when they were several months into their pregnancies, and recently in July, with an increased width mid-body, revealing that they're in their final stages.

-Typically killer whales are pregnant for 17-18 months, according to SR3.
+Typically, killer whales are pregnant for 17-18 months, according to SR3.